HaniRepo/RL-Controller-for-F16-Simulation/README.md

 H. Beirami, M. M. Manjurul Islam,
-Conformal Signal Temporal Logic for Robust Reinforcement Learning Control: A Case Study, to appear in IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2026.
+Conformal Signal Temporal Logic for Robust Reinforcement Learning Control: A Case Study, IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2026.

 ### Citation to the Case Study
 "Verification Challenges in F-16 Ground Collision Avoidance and Other Automated Maneuvers",